INOCcent-afk/chatgpt-clone/README.md

 ## Configuration

 1. OpenAI API Key: You need to provide your OpenAI API key to use the backend.
-Create a file named openAI.config.ts in the backend directory and add your key as follows:
+Search for openAI.config.ts in the backend directory and add your key as follows:

     ```bash
     export const OPENAI_API_KEY = 'your-openai-api-key';